EmperorOfKree/CompanysRanks/Server/README.md

    * Run `pip install -r requirements.txt`;

 3. Download and install [PostgreSQL 9.5+](https://www.postgresql.org/download/);
-   * (Windows) Make sure to have your PostgresSQL added in your enviroment variables;
+   * (Windows) Make sure to have your PostgreSQL bin folder added in your enviroment variables;
    * In your _terminal/cmd_, run `pg_restore --clean -U postgres --dbname companiesranks ./database/companiesranks.psql`;

-## To run the API you'll need to set some enviroments:
+## To run the API you'll need to set some enviroment variables
 * Run `export FLASK_APP=app.py`;
 * Run `export FLASK_ENV=development`;
 * On Windows cmd, you'll have to use `set` instead of `export`;